OWASP/Go-SCP/src/general-coding-practices/regular-expressions.md

 ```

-Running Go source code sample above should result in the following errors
+Running the Go source code sample above should result in the following errors:

 ```
 $ go run src/backreference.go